Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 <!---NEU-->
 ## Define promotions for POS
-You can define promotions for POS by adding a promotion price and a validity period to a POS offer.
+You can define promotions for POS by adding a promotion price and a validity period to a POS offer that have been previously defined as promotion price in the *PIM* module.

 For this feature, the following attributes have been added to the POS basic set and are available in the offer's attributes of your stores:
-- Special price: Attribute with which a promotions price can be specified.
+- actindo_pos_special_price: Attribute with which a promotions price can be specified.
-- Special price start: Attribute, with which the start date of a promotion can be specified.
+- actindo_pos_special_price_start: Attribute, with which the start date of a promotion can be specified.
-- Special price end: Attribute, with which the end date of a promotion can be specified.
+- actindo_pos_special_price_end: Attribute, with which the end date of a promotion can be specified.

 As the POS basic set is automatically inherited to your offers, these attributes are available for your offers.